gloveboxes/prompt_flow_workshop/docs/azure_proxy.md

 To run the workshop with [GitHub Codespaces](https://docs.github.com/en/codespaces/overview), complete the following steps:

 1. From your web browser, navigate to the [Contoso Chat Proxy](https://github.com/gloveboxes/contoso-chat-proxy){target=_blank} repo.
-This will open the GitHub repository in a new browser tab.
+This will open the GitHub repository in a new browser tab so you can follow the instructions in this tab.
 1. Select the `<> Code` button, then select `Codespaces`.
 1. Next select `Create codespace in main`.
 This will start up a GitHub Codespaces environment for you.
 It will take approximately 1 minute to create the environment.